divakaivan/lending-club-data-pipeline/README.md

 https://github.com/divakaivan/lending-club-data-pipeline.git
 ```

-2. Go to the folder in your terminal, and type `make`
+2. Go to the repository folder in your terminal, and type `make`

 3. Follow the on-screen instructions to set up GCP resources and start Mage (`http://localhost:6789/`)
 ```